rotcivegaf/wallet-contracts-v3/docs/SESSIONS.md

    - **Blacklist Node:** Compute a leaf hash by hashing the sorted blacklist addresses.
    - **Global Signer:** Compute a leaf hash using the global signer’s address.
    - **Node (Pre-hashed value):** Use the provided 32-byte node hash directly.

-     > [!INFO]
+> [!TIP]
 > The node is used as an optimization to hide unused or redundant permissions or branches, reducing the calldata size while still contributing to the complete image hash.

 2. **Hash Combination:**
    - Start with an empty image hash.
    - For each node encountered, if an image hash already exists, compute a new hash from the concatenation of the current image hash and the node’s leaf hash.
    - If no image hash exists, the first leaf hash becomes the current image hash.

-> [!INFO]
+> [!TIP]
 > The configuration tree can be sparse.
 Only the nodes that are present (even if not contiguous) are used in deriving the image hash.
 This design, including the node optimization, ensures that optional or omitted nodes do not affect the computed fingerprint.

 ---